carterfunkhouser/PersonalWebsite/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a doctoral candidate in psychology at the University of Illinois at Chicago working in Dr. Stewart Shankman's lab at Northwestern University.
-I am broadly interested in the etiology and classification of depressive symptoms, as well as the comorbidity between depression and anxiety.
+I am broadly interested in the etiology and classification of depressive symptoms, as well as their comorbidity with anxiety.
 I have used a variety of methods to study these topics, including psychophysiology (e.g., event-related potentials), experience sampling, longitudinal statistical methods (e.g., cross-lagged models), structural equation modeling, network analysis, and behavior genetics.